Doorbell Installation and Repair Problems Q&A

 You must have an electronic chime, a programmable doorbell type that plays music and lets you change songs or tones.
-Electronic chimes require a diode across the doorbell button terminals (which is supplied when you purchase the doorbell).
+Many electronic chimes require a diode across the doorbell button terminals (which is supplied when you purchase the doorbell).
 This is because these chimes need power from the button to the chime to continue longer than a brief button push, which is what the diode does... store and then release a little bit of power for a longer period of time to activate the chime mechanism.
 This is why the longer button push activates the chime, while a brief touch of the doorbell button does not.

 I don't know for sure if these diodes are "universal" across manufacturers, so take the cover of your doorbell and do a little brand-specific research to be sure you get the correct diode.